 - Pale skin

-- A state of disorientation, confusion, or an inability to concentrate, anger, and/or depression, as any of these symptoms could be a sign of concussion
+- A state of disorientation, confusion, or inability to concentrate, as well as anger and/or depression, as any of these symptoms may indicate a concussion.

 - Mild fever, headache, abdominal pain, and/or vomiting

 - Loss of coordination, muscle stiffness

 - Loss of appetite

 - Making excuses not to attend the practice session